 BA, PGCE, PhD

 Catherine is interested in public boards and their governance.
-Her current research is focused on governance in a range of services including education, health, police and fire and rescue.
+Her current research is focused on governance in a range of services including education and the fire and rescue.
 She has published widely on devolution and its impact on education and on public services more generally.

 Catherine chaired the Welsh Government’s Task and Finish Expert School Governance group which reviewed models of governance in education.
 Ensuring effective governance is clearly part of the improvement journey in education.

 Catherine is an experienced teacher within the public management field at undergraduate, Masters and Doctorate levels.
 She delivers within the University and outside and is happy to deliver both University accredited and also training courses.

 She is part of the core team which has developed the Post Graduate Certificate in Governance.

 Catherine is an experienced academic who is actively involved in teaching and research within the public management field.
 She delivers both short courses and University accredited modules and awards.

 She co-directs the University’s new Centre for Public Services – http://csp.southwales.ac.uk

 which liaises research and consultancy and also short courses including Political Awareness and Governance and Scrutiny.